Preemptive Scheduler

 Your final task in this project is to implement the notion of process priority in the scheduler, which is also known as the multilevel feedback queue (MLFQ) scheduler.
 Specifically, you need to implement a variant of MLFQ with simple rules:

-2. Processes at level #i can run on the CPU for (i+1)*100 milliseconds.
+(i+1)*100milliseconds.
 For example, if a process at level #0 has run on the CPU for more than 100ms, it will move to level #1.
 After running for another 200ms, it will move to level #2.
-Since there are 5 levels, all processes at level #4 will remain at this level without moving further.
+Since there are 5 levels, all processes at level #4 will remain at this level without moving further. - The scheduler in

 Some related definitions have been provided in egos-2000: